 4. Third-party logistics (3PL)

-Ecommerce businesses partner with fulfillment companies so they don’t have to create their own infrastructure, hire their own workforce, manage a large scale operation, or invest in equipment, technology, workers’ comp, liability insurance, and more.
+Ecommerce businesses partner with fulfilment companies so they don’t have to create their own infrastructure, hire their own workforce, manage a large scale operation, or invest in equipment, technology, workers’ comp, liability insurance, and more.

-How to choose an ecommerce fulfillment provider
+How to choose an ecommerce fulfilment provider

 Asking yourself the following questions might help determine if it’s the right time for your business to partner with a 3PL:

 - Is fulfilment currently a burden for my business?